Effortless Style: Balayage Short Hair Mastery

 11. How to Maintain

-• Refresh your balayage color every 8-12 weeks, depending on how fast your hair grows and how much contrast you want between the highlights and the base color.
+• Refresh your balayage color every 8-12 weeks, depending on growth, contrast preference, and how bright you wear your highlights.

 12. Best Styling Products for Textured Looks

-Dry shampoo: This product not only refreshes your hair between washes but also adds texture and volume.
-Spray it onto your roots and massage with your fingers to create lift and body.
+Dry shampoo: This product not only refreshes your hair between washes but also adds texture and lift at the roots.
+Aim for a light dusting and massage for volume without residue.

 13. Techniques for Volumizing Thin Hair